telerik/fiddler-everywhere-docs/user-guide/live-traffic.md

 ## Live Traffic Toolbar

-The toolbar of the **Live Traffic** section provides various functionalities such as modes for streaming, decoding of content, filtering by various criteria, and saving and sharing of sessions.
+The toolbar of the **Live Traffic** section provides various functionalities such as filtering by various criteria, using preconfigured browser instance, searching, saving and sharing of sessions, and managing the user interface.

 To start capturing traffic, enable **Live Traffic** by switching to the **Capturing** mode.
 To go into the **Paused** mode, use the **Off** switch state to pause the traffic capturing.